Cervical rib: Variation

+Cervical ribs are absent in drepanosaurs.

+In therian mammals, the cervical ribs fully fuse with the cervical vertebrae to form part of the transverse processes, except in rare pathological cases.
+In contrast, monotremes retain the plesiomorphic condition of having separate cervical ribs.

+Pathological cervical ribs

 A cervical rib in humans is an extra rib which arises from the seventh cervical vertebra.
 Their presence is a congenital abnormality located above the normal first rib.
 A cervical rib is estimated to occur in 0.2% to 0.5% (1 in 200 to 500) of the population.
 People may have a cervical rib on the right, left or both sides.

 Most cases of cervical ribs are not clinically relevant and do not have symptoms; cervical ribs are generally discovered incidentally, most often during x-rays and CT scans.
-However, they vary widely in size and shape, and in rare cases, they may cause problems such as contributing to thoracic outlet syndrome, because of pressure on the nerves that may be caused by the presence of the rib.
+However, they vary widely in size and shape, and in rare cases, they may cause problems such as contributing to thoracic outlet syndrome, because they press on the nerves.

 A cervical rib represents a persistent ossification of the C7 lateral costal element.
 During early development, this ossified costal element typically becomes re-absorbed.
 Failure of this process results in a variably elongated transverse process or complete rib that can be anteriorly fused with the T1 first rib below.